This simple Two-Way Intercom Circuit let two places talk to each other like old home or office system; also main parts of this circuit are:

 To build a Two-Way Intercom Circuit follow the below mentioned steps for circuit connections:

-- Collect all parts shown in the diagram.
+- First, collect all parts shown in the diagram.

-- Connect pin 2 and pin 4 of IC1 to ground.
+- Then connect pin 2 and pin 4 of IC1 to ground.

-- Connect pin 3 of IC1 to one leg of 10k potentiometer VR1.
+- After that, connect pin 3 of IC1 to one leg of 10k potentiometer VR1.

-- Connect pin 5 of IC1 to one side of speaker 2.
+- Now connect pin 5 of IC1 to one side of speaker 2, also connect capacitor C4 and resistor R1 in series between pin 5 and ground.

 - Connect pin 6 of IC1 to +5V power.

-- Connect pin 7 of IC1 to capacitor C3 and then to ground.
+- Then connect pin 7 of IC1 to capacitor C3 and then to ground.

-- One leg of VR1 to middle pin of SPDT switch through capacitor C2 and resistor R2
+- Also, one leg of VR1 go to middle pin of SPDT switch through capacitor C2 and resistor R2 and second leg of VR1 go to pin 3 of IC1 and third leg of VR1 go to ground

-- Other leg of both speakers to pin 5 of IC1
+- Lastly, one leg of speaker1 and speaker2 go to ground and other leg of both speakers go to pin 5 of IC1

 Safety Tips: